Claude Monet: Giverny

 In 1883, Monet and his family rented a house and gardens in Giverny, which provided him with the domestic stability he had not, up to that time, enjoyed.
 The house was situated near the main road between the towns of Vernon and Gasny at Giverny.
 There was a barn that doubled as a painting studio, orchards and a small garden.
 The house was close enough to the local schools for the children to attend, and the surrounding landscape provided numerous natural areas for Monet to paint.

-Two days after his arrival at Giverny Monet received the news that Édouard Manet had died.
+Two days after his arrival at Giverny, Monet received the news that Édouard Manet had died.
 As he had no money for the train fare to the funeral nor mourning attire, he was forced to petition Durand-Ruel for the necessary money.
 Besides Monet, among the other pallbearers were Philippe Burty, Théodore Duret, Antonin Proust and Émile Zola.

 At Giverny the family worked and built up the gardens, and Monet's fortunes began to change for the better as Durand-Ruel had increasing success in selling his paintings.
 The gardens were Monet's greatest source of inspiration for 40 years.
 In 1890, Monet purchased the house.
 During the 1890s, Monet built a greenhouse and a second studio, a spacious building well lit with skylights.
+In June 1892, Monet also agreed to provide financial assistance to his longtime friend Camille Pissarro, enabling Pissarro and his family to purchase the house they had rented since 1884 at nearby Éragny-sur-Epte.
+Referring to their long friendship, Monet wrote to Pissarro, "Nous sommes d'assez vieux amis pour nous rendre des services" ("We are old enough friends to do each other favors").